 Lining Your Oven

-To reduce or possibly eliminate the need for cleaning your gear after making dutch oven camping recipes, you can use disposable Dutch oven liners.
+To reduce or possibly eliminate the need for cleaning your gear after making Dutch oven camping recipes, you can use disposable Dutch oven liners.
+Coleman and Lodge have parchment paper liners, you can also get aluminum foil liners that come in different sizes so be sure to get the right size for your oven.

-If you have never used a parchment one, I’ve got tips on how to use Dutch oven liners.
+If you have never used a parchment one, I’ve got tips on how to use Dutch oven liners that includes making your own for pennies!

 I like to measure and mix the dry ingredients at home and transport only what I need to the campsite in lid-locking food storage containers.
 Then, I combine the dry and wet ingredients at the campsite just before baking.

-In order to ensure your Camp Dutch Oven Coffee Cake recipe turns out evenly baked, you should rotate the oven and lid in opposite directions during the cooking process.
+In order to ensure your coffee cake is evenly baked, you should rotate the oven and lid in opposite directions during the cooking process.
 Using a Cast Iron Dutch Oven Lid Lifter makes that task easy.

 Protection From Hot Cooking Equipment